In the United States, the Social Security Administration denies nearly 75% of all disability applications.

 In contrast with SSDI, SSI is primarily need-based and applies to non-workers and retirees.

-How to Apply for AR SSDI and AR SSI
+How to Apply for Arkansas SSDI and SSI

 Whether you apply for AR SDDI or AR SSI, you must prove that you have a qualifying disability.